Frequently Asked Questions

 Your land rates are based on the unimproved value of your land calculated by the Valuer General NSW.

-Council's Operational Plan can be viewed for further information regarding the ad valorem and minimum rate adopted by Council for your rating category for the current financial year.
+Council's Operational Plan can be viewed for further information regarding Council's rate structure.

 Domestic Waste Management Charges